Overview

 Risk factors

-Things that may increase the risk of floor of the mouth cancer include:
+The most common factors that can increase the risk of floor of the mouth cancer include:

 Prevention

-Ways to reduce your risk of floor of the mouth cancer include:
+To lower the risk of floor of the mouth cancer:

-• Consider the HPV vaccine.
-Receiving a vaccination to prevent HPV infection may reduce your risk of HPV-related cancers, such as mouth cancer.
-Ask your doctor whether an HPV vaccine is appropriate for you.
+• Ask about the HPV vaccine.
+Receiving a vaccination to prevent HPV infection may reduce your risk of HPV-related cancers.
+Ask your doctor or other health care professional whether an HPV vaccine is right for you.

 Living with floor of the mouth cancer?